-- A range of potential predators to the Annex I bird species and herptiles are associated with gardens and environments with more people and buildings.
+- 5.10 A further issue is increased predation, associated with urban areas.
+Domestic cats can occur at high densities in urban areas and have been recorded predating a wide variety of species, based on the prey items brought 'home' (Woods, McDonald & Harris 2003).
+Cats are suggested as a major source of mortality for some bird species in the UK (Baker et al. 2008).
+The impacts of cats are however not simply from direct predation, it is also important to recognise that the simple presence of an artificially high number of predators in an area can have an impact.
+The presence of cats may result in potential prey species changing their behaviour, switching to different habitats and even modifying their breeding behaviour; these sub-lethal effects (essentially relating to a fear of cats) are hard to quantify but could have marked additional impacts (Beckerman, Boots & Gaston 2007). - 5.11 A range of potential predators to the Annex I bird species and herptiles are associated with gardens and environments with more people and buildings.
 These include Brown Rat, Red Fox, European Hedgehog, Magpie and Carrion Crow.
 These species can occur at particularly high densities higher than would be expected on the heaths.
 An overview of the impacts, and relevant studies is provided by Underhill-Day (Underhill-Day 2005).
-A study of woodlarks nesting on the Thames Basin Heaths found foxes, carrion crows and magpies to be the main nest predators (Eyre & Baldwin 2014), so changes in the abundance of these predators are likely to have direct impacts on the SPA populations. - 5.11 Fires can start in a range of ways, including deliberate arson, children playing, campfires, barbeques, sparks from vehicles, discarded cigarettes etc. 'Wild' fires can have a catastrophic impact on heathland wildlife.
+A study of woodlarks nesting on the Thames Basin Heaths found foxes, carrion crows and magpies to be the main nest predators (Eyre & Baldwin 2014), so changes in the abundance of these predators are likely to have direct impacts on the SPA populations. - 5.12 Fires can start in a range of ways, including deliberate arson, children playing, campfires, barbeques, sparks from vehicles, discarded cigarettes etc. 'Wild' fires can have a catastrophic impact on heathland wildlife.
 During dry weather fires can spread rapidly and burn large areas, for example a fire in Wareham Forest in 2020 spread over 200ha of heathland habitat and was believed to have been started by disposable barbeques.
 Such fires result in direct mortality for the Annex I birds, herptiles, insects and potential loss of plant species.
-After a fire, it can take many years for the habitat to be suitable for the species to recolonise and the same vegetation communities do not always return. - 5.12 Recreation and urban effects can clearly therefore undermine the conservation objectives for the relevant European sites (see Appendix 1 and Appendix 2 for links to relevant documents and further information).
-For the Dorset Heathlands SPA, the supplementary advice for each species states in relation to disturbance:

-"Disturbance caused by human activity is particularly significant within parts of the Dorset Heathlands SPA because of its proximity to large urban areas.
-Without avoidance measures, the cumulative effect of new housing would be likely to lead to an increase in urban pressures (e.g. an increase in wildfires, damaging recreational uses, introduction of incompatible plants and animals, loss of vegetation and soil erosion and disturbance by humans and their pets - Underhill-Day 2005) on parts of the SPA with negative effects on [relevant species] likely.
+After a fire, it can take many years for the habitat to be suitable for the species to recolonise and the same vegetation communities do not always return. - 5.13 Recreation and urban effects can clearly therefore undermine the conservation objectives for the relevant European sites (see Appendix 1 and Appendix 2 for links to relevant documents and further information).
+For the Dorset Heathlands SPA, the supplementary advice for each species states in relation to disturbance: - "Disturbance caused by human activity is particularly significant within parts of the Dorset Heathlands SPA because of its proximity to large urban areas.
+Without avoidance measures, the cumulative effect of new housing would be likely to lead to an increase in urban pressures (e.g. an increase in wildfires, damaging recreational uses, introduction of incompatible plants and animals, loss of vegetation and soil erosion and disturbance by humans and their pets Underhill-Day 2005) on parts of the SPA with negative effects on [relevant species] likely.
 A strategic approach to avoiding and mitigating these potential impacts arising as a result of new residential development has been developed for the Dorset Heathlands in response to the significant levels of housing growth."

-5.13 Similarly, the supplementary advice for the two Dorset Heaths SACs highlight the issues with respect to recreation and urban effects, in relation to the structure and function of the SACs:
+5.14 Similarly, the supplementary advice for the two Dorset Heaths SACs highlight the issues with respect to recreation and urban effects, in relation to the structure and function of the SACs: